Avon chief fire officer takes pay cut

 Avon Fire Authority said the service was seeking to make £2.6m of savings in 2011/12.

-Mr Pearson said: "Avon Fire Authority has taken this decision so that we can continue to provide a first class emergency service to the public."'Start at the top'
+Mr Pearson said: "Avon Fire Authority has taken this decision so that we can continue to provide a first class emergency service to the public."

 "I promised to start at the top and that was not rhetoric," Mr Pearson said.